cielo24/Docs/api/source/output_formats/elementlist.rst

     the "key".

 .. note::
-    The display_name may differ from the "key", typically in captilization, but sometimes there are other differences.
+    The display_name may differ from the "key", typically in capitalization, but sometimes there are other differences.

 .. code-block:: javascript

-    "keywords": {
+    "keyword (key)": {
         /* The display value of the entity/keyword/topic.
          * May be mixed case or otherwise different than the key value. */ "display_name": "<String>",